ut-ras/igvc/README.md

 IGVC2014
 ========

-Code for our entry in IGVC 2014
+Code for the Universtiy of Texas Robotics and Automation Society's entry in IGVC 2014